Trinity County Superior Court

-The Superior Court of California, County of Trinity, also known as the Trinity County Superior Court, is the California superior court with jurisdiction over Trinity County.
+The Superior Court of California, County of Trinity, informally known as the Trinity County Superior Court, is the California superior court with jurisdiction over Trinity County.

 History

 Trinity County was one of the original counties formed when California gained statehood in 1850.

 The first courthouse was completed in 1853 as a three-storey wooden building at the intersection of Court and Church streets in the county seat of Weaverville.
 It had a footprint of 20 × 60 ft.
 The third storey was purchased by the Trinity Masonic Lodge for US$500.
 The 1853 Weaverville courthouse was condemned in an 1860 grand jury report, which found that "bed bugs had invaded the offices of the sheriff and the clerk, had defiled the records, and had even attacked a judge on the bench", prompting local officials to move.